 Overview

-Embedder for VS Code is a hardware-aware coding agent inside the editor your firmware team already uses.
-It's an agent, not an autocomplete: you ask for a driver, a refactor, or a fix, and it does the multi-file work — grounded in your MCU's datasheet, your schematic, and the live board.
-The same engine that powers our CLI, exposed where most firmware engineers spend their day.
+Embedder for VS Code is a hardware-aware coding agent that runs inside the editor your firmware team already opens every morning.
+It's an agent, not an autocomplete.
+Ask for a driver, a refactor, or a fix and it does the multi-file work, grounded in your MCU's datasheet, your schematic, and the live board.
+It's the same engine that powers our CLI, just exposed where most firmware engineers spend the day.

 Why a firmware-specific extension

-Generic AI editors are good at popular web frameworks because the internet is full of examples.
-Firmware doesn't look like that.
-Your code talks to a specific chip with specific register layouts, electrical limits, and timing constraints.
-None of that is in a public training corpus, and predictive autocomplete doesn't fix it — guessing register values from token distributions is how you brick boards.
+Generic AI editors do well on popular web frameworks because the internet is wall-to-wall with examples.
+Firmware isn't like that.
+Your code talks to one specific chip with its own register layouts, electrical limits, and timing constraints, and almost none of that ever made it into a public training corpus.
+Predictive autocomplete won't save you here.
+Guess a register value from a token distribution and you brick a board.

-Embedder reads the actual hardware context — reference manuals, datasheets, errata, schematics, build output, and the live board — and produces multi-file changes that compile, link, boot, and run on the first try far more often than what a generic model produces.
-It treats every assumption as something to verify, not assert.
+Embedder reads the actual hardware context instead (reference manuals, datasheets, errata, schematics, build output, and the live board) and produces multi-file changes that compile, link, boot, and run on the first try far more often than a generic model manages.
+It treats every assumption as something to verify rather than assert.

 What it does